furukawaMassiveReborn777/ChildChatbot/README.md

 bot answer:that's right
 input:A woman is smaller than a cat?
 bot answer:that's wrong
-input:Does a man wears a hat?
+input:Does a man wear a hat?
 bot answer:Mostly, yes
 input:A house is taller than a flower?
 bot answer:that's right